csinva/csinva.github.io/_notes/research_ovws/ovw_causal_inference.md

 *Causal discovery aims to identify causal relationships (sometimes under some smoothness / independence assumptions.
 This is often impossible in general.
 Also called causal relation learning, causal search.*

+- a lot of our science does not actually rest on experiments (e.g. physics, geology)
+  - hume (1739) - all we can observe is association, never actual counterfactuals or causes ("necesary connexion")
+  - requires careful model selection
 - overview
 - **constraint-based algorithms** - conditional indep. checks can only determine graphs up to markov equivalence
     - *faithfulness* means the statistical dependence between variables estimated from the data does not violate the independence defined by any causal graph which generates the data
     - ex. peter-clark (PC) algorithm - first learns undirected graph, then detects edge directions and returns an equivalent class
     - some work tries to work on more general distrs.